Jozdien/AI-For-Dummies/Week II/README.md

 Now, we go further and apply more convolutions to this 3-D tensor, to get another tensor with even more specific details.
 Just as we use the patterns in the darkness to find lines in the first tensor, we use patterns in those lines, to find new shapes, and then keep going (which is how we can go from finding concentric circles, to wheels).
 These patterns are more complicated than groups of four pixels and finding a line, and like how you'd need both a horizontal line and a vertical line to form a rectangle, but there's a chance it could also be a right triangle, the model assigns probabilities to each neuron depending on the neurons in the layer before it.

 This relationship is given by the lines connecting the different layers, as seen below.
 These lines are called **weights** in a neural network - the lines deciding how important a neuron is to each neuron in the next layer.
 If a neuron in one layer activates with a high probability score (say, a neuron that detects a circle), then every neuron in the next layer receives that information through the weights.
 To a neuron in the next layer that detects a wheel, that weight would be very high, and now *it* would activate with a high score (obviously, there are more factors involving other neurons, but this is a simple example).
+The weights are what make up the convolutional filters, and is what the model trains for.

 ![How a Deep Neural Network Sees](https://imgur.com/vJAsvJO.png)